Bankruptcy: Means Test

 In fact, the legal calculation of current income for means test is the average for the 6 month period before the bankruptcy case is filed.

-What if you took a cut in pay?
+What if you just lost your job, or took a cut in pay, or you lost your overtime?

 Your 6 month average would include income no longer coming in to you.